DoctorChip/App/README.md

-# Location-based, multi-platform web API
+# Puzlr: A Location-based, multi-platform web API

 This is the source-code for my web-application.
 Feel free to browse!